MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Teams/upgrade-emails-surveys.md

 CALL TO ACTION: If you need assistance getting started in Teams:

 - View this Introducing Microsoft Teams video: https://teamsdemo.office.com/
-- Visit the Office 365 Training Center, or simply ask T-Bot.
+- Visit the Microsoft 365 or Office 365 Training Center, or simply ask T-Bot.

 Should you have questions about Teams, contact <<insert alias or contact info>>.